Didgety/didgety.github.io/_pages/about.md

 I am currently a Senior majoring in computer science and minoring in physics at the University of Vermont.

-My interests lie in distributed computing, quantum computing, networking, and [realtime graphical programming.](blog/2023/chladni_plate_simulation)
+My interests lie in quantum computing, distributed computing, networking, and [realtime graphical programming.](blog/2023/chladni_plate_simulation)

+Most recently, I spent Summer 2024 studying [Quantum Information Science](/blog/2024/summer_quantum_programs) at Brookhaven and Oak Ridge national labs.

-Recent projects include development of a [DNS server](/blog/2023/dns_server/) and [roguelike videogame](blog/2023/rusted_rogue/) using Rust.
+Some of my projects include development of a [DNS server](/blog/2023/dns_server/) and [roguelike videogame](blog/2023/rusted_rogue/) using Rust.

 In Spring 2023, I completed an [undergraduate research project](/blog/2023/qkd_research_project) exploring eavesdropping detection and error rates in optical networks as part of the Edmonds College Physics Department.